-- The skit where Arnold Schwarzenegger (played hilariously by Will Sasso) gives viewers a sneak peek at his new movie Stolen Identity 3 (so named because "sequels make millions of dollars at the box office!").
+- The skit where Arnold Schwarzenegger (Will Sasso) gives viewers a sneak peek at his new movie Stolen Identity 3 (so named because "sequels make millions of dollars at the box office!").
 The movie itself is pretty much a parody of just about every movie Arnie's ever done (specifically The 6th Day, Terminator, End of Days, and even Junior).

-- One of the best bits is when Arnold's character meets two of his clones, one of whom is dressed exactly like the Terminator and says he (Arnold's character) must die because he knows the secret, then asks "Which one are you?"
+- Arnold's character meets two of his clones, one of whom is dressed exactly like the Terminator and says he (Arnold's character) must die because he knows the secret, then asks "Which one are you?"
 Cue confused grunting and gibberish from all three characters.

-- "Arnold's Bedtime," which has Arnold and Maria Shriver in bed going over a script and Maria complaining to Arnold about how he's getting too old to be in action movies.
+- "Arnold's Bedtime," which has Arnold and Maria Shriver in bed going over the script for his latest movie The Devil's Clone and Maria complaining to Arnold about how he's getting too old to be in action movies.
 Arnold isn't amused.

 - Gump Fiction